d-p-y/PocoSchemaCodeGeneration/README.md

 ## Why?

-I like AsyncPoco approach to generate poco classes from sql connection.
+I like AsyncPoco's approach to generate poco classes from supported database.
 I was missing T4 support in dotnet core.
-This library in conjuction with [dotnet-script](https://github.com/filipw/dotnet-script) can be used to generate poco classes.
+This library in conjuction with [dotnet-script](https://github.com/filipw/dotnet-script) can be used to generate poco classes easily.

 ## Example usage with dotnet-script and postgresql